ForTeamEffect/ForTeamEffect/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on AutoBots
+- 🔭 I’m currently working on AutoBots, websites
-- 🌱 I’m currently learning Algo
+- 🌱 I’m currently learning Algos
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ... when need i'm ask
 - 💬 Ask me about Python
 - 📫 How to reach me: [Telegram](link=https://t.me/Sudokuh)
 - ⚡ Fun fact: However, I remained a rather gentle person.

 -->
 <img src="./Scre.jpg" width="300"/>